-Permits may be purchased at the Cashier's Office on the San Marcos campus and at the Palomar College Escondido Center.
+Permits may be purchased at the Cashier's Office on the San Marcos campus and at the Palomar College Escondido Education Center Enrollment Counter.
 They may also be purchased online with a credit card via eServices at www.palomar.edu up to one week prior to the beginning of the semester.
 Once payment has been received and the mailing address confirmed, the permit will be mailed to the student.
-Online purchase of permits will continue after the mailing cut-off date three weeks into the smester; however, the permits must be personally picked up by the student at the Police Department located in Parking Lot I, at the main entrance.
+Online purchase of permits will continue after the mailing cut-off date three weeks into the semester; however, the permits must be personally picked up by the student at the Police Department located in Parking Lot I, at the main entrance or at the enrollment counter at the Escondido Education Center.
 Semester permits are only valid from the date of purchase through the expiration date printed on the permits.
 Refunds for parking permits are granted during the first two weeks of each semester, and thereafter in cases of unusual circumstances which can be confirmed through appropriate documentation.